Ilaygershon/chat-server/README.md

 └── Users.db           # SQLite database (created automatically)
 ```

-## Security Considerations

-- Passwords are stored in plain text (consider hashing for production use)
-- No encryption for network communication (consider TLS for production)
-- Input validation prevents some injection attacks but could be enhanced
-- Server runs on local network only (192.168.x.x range)

 ## Limitations

 - Windows-specific IP detection using `ipconfig`
-- No user profile pictures or file sharing
-- No group chat functionality
-- No message encryption
-- Basic error handling
 - Single server instance only

 ## Troubleshooting

 **"There is no run server at this ip address"**

 - Ensure the server is running on the specified IP
 - Check firewall settings
 - Verify both server and client are on the same network

 **"There is a run server on this ip and port!"**

 - Another client is already running on this machine
 - Close other instances or use a different machine

 **Database errors**

 - Ensure write permissions in the application directory
 - Check if `Users.db` file is accessible

 **Connection issues**

 - Verify network connectivity between server and client machines
 - Check if ports 2000 and 2001 are available
 - Ensure Windows Firewall allows the application

-## Future Enhancements

-- Cross-platform IP detection (Linux/macOS support)
-- Message encryption and secure authentication
-- Group chat functionality
-- File sharing capabilities
-- User profiles and avatars
-- Message timestamps
-- Emoji support
-- Push notifications
-- Web-based client interface

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## License